 Now let us examine the data before us, in relation to the data compiled by Giese on the high frequency of omissions of basic letters, gutturals and haplographies in the first half of the scroll, compared to its second half.
 Does the disparity in the number of interchanges of letters due to graphic similarity between the two parts of the scroll support Giese’s hypothesis that the scroll was in fact copied from two different sources, the first of which was less reliable and precise than the second, which was of better quality?

 To show the connections between the findings above and Giese’s findings, we must assume that, when it comes to variants due to graphic similarity, all readings of the MT are superior, whereas all of the readings of the scroll are secondary.
-Indeed, Millar Burrows made the sweeping claim that the MT is superior than 1QIsaa, in all instances of variants due to graphic similarity between letters.
+Indeed, Millar Burrows made the sweeping claim that the MT is superior to 1QIsaa in all instances of variants due to graphic similarity between letters.
 However, Burrows made a similar claim regarding most of the other variants between the MT and 1QIsaa, and he seems to have been influenced by the diminished textual value associated with the scroll in the first years after its discovery.
 Indeed, the assumption that the variants in 1QIsaa were the result of scribal errors was dominant in the first years in which it was studied.
 This approach attributed imprecision and ineptitude to the scribe who copied 1QIsaa or to the source from which it was copied.
 In addition to Burrows, this was also the opinion of William Brownlee and Harry Orlinsky.
 In a series of publications dating from 1950 onwards, Orlinsky refuted attempts to reconstruct the original text of the book of Isaiah with variants from the scroll.
 He argued that any deviation from the MT were due to imprecision on the part of the scribe of the scroll.
 Although later scholars recognized the possibility of interpretive changes, they still attributed many variants in the scroll to unintentional scribal errors.
 The prevailing view of the scroll’s inferiority became less pervasive the more it was studied.
 Shemaryahu Talmon, for instance, criticized the extreme skepticism expressed by some scholars towards the scroll and called for it to be reevaluated on several occasions.
 Nonetheless, the low evaluation of the scroll’s reliability and the skeptical attitude towards its textual value are still prevalent among scholars today.

 In order to examine the connection between the findings I presented above and Giese’s findings, the variants due to graphic similarity between the MT and 1QIsaa must be evaluated in a balanced manner, and to deal with the question of the original reading in each case.
 I have therefore divided the variants into four categories: